Estação de Biologia Marinha do Funchal: Location

 The station occupies a six-floor building just off the promenade between the "Lido" area of Funchal and "O Clube Naval" (The Yacht Club).
 It has several dry and wet labs, offices, refrigeration and freezing facilities, and other technical areas, including a scientific diving base.
 The marine reference collections of the Natural History Museum of Funchal are stored at the station as well.
 This amounts to 25,000 specimens from the Macaronesian waters in the Eastern Atlantic including several holotypes and paratypes.
 To encourage cooperation and exchange of information among scientists and researchers the station has lodging available for 8 visiting scientists and lab space for them.

 The Professor Luiz Saldanha Library

 This library within the station holds a large, valuable collection including reference books and periodicals on marine sciences.
 It is named after the Portuguese oceanographer who was the founder of the ‘Guia Marine Laboratory’ in Lisbon.

 Visiting the station

-On the last Monday of every month at 10 a.m., 11 a.m., 3 p.m. and 4 p.m., the station is open to the general public.
-The station is open from Monday to Friday, from 9:00 to 12:30 a.m. and from 2:00 to 6:00 p.m..
+On the last Monday of every month at 10 a.m. and 3 p.m., the station is open to the general public.
+The station is open from Monday to Friday, from 9:00 to 12:30 a.m. and from 2:00 to 5:30 p.m..
 The centre is closed on Saturday, Sunday and Bank Holidays.